AbdulSatterism/abs-sports-assign-4-client/README.md

 --------all products pages --------------

-* all product route has 5 Functionality , search option , filter by price, filter by rating details button every product have pagination initially per page show 6 products
+* all product route has 5 Functionality , search by name , filter by price , category,brand, and maximum price minimum price, filter by rating details button every product have pagination initially per page show 6 products

 ------single product details -------
 * details product page has some Functionality like here show all things and add to cart button it's work only Redux store locally